Kyriakos Mitsotakis: Professional career

+Before becoming a full-time politician, Kyriakos Mitsotakis built a career in economics, finance, consulting and business management.
+His professional background outside politics became one of the defining elements of his public profile, particularly because he often presented his private-sector experience as a foundation for his later emphasis on administrative reform, investment, entrepreneurship and digital transformation.

+After completing his studies in the United States, Mitsotakis entered the international business environment during a period when globalization, financial integration and technological development were reshaping many advanced economies.
+His academic training combined political science, international relations and business administration, giving him exposure to both public policy analysis and private-sector management practices.

-From 1990 to 1991 Kyriakos Mitsotakis worked as a financial analyst at the corporate finance division of Chase Bank in London.
+From 1990 to 1991, Kyriakos Mitsotakis worked as a financial analyst at the corporate finance division of Chase Bank in London.
 From 1991 to 1992, Mitsotakis returned to Greece and joined the Hellenic Army to fulfil his mandatory national service obligations.
 From 1995 to 1997, and following the completion of his post-graduate studies, he was employed by the consultancy McKinsey & Company in London, focusing primarily on the telecommunications and financial services industries.
-From 1997 to 1999 he worked for Alpha Ventures, a private equity subsidiary of Alpha Bank, as a senior investment officer, executing venture capital and private equity transactions.
-In 1999 he founded NBG Venture Capital, the private equity and venture capital subsidiary of the National Bank of Greece, and acted as its CEO, managing its portfolio and executing transactions in Greece and the Balkans, until April 2003, when he resigned to pursue a career in politics.
+From 1997 to 1999, he worked for Alpha Ventures, a private equity subsidiary of Alpha Bank, as a senior investment officer, executing venture capital and private equity transactions.
+In 1999, he founded NBG Venture Capital, the private equity and venture capital subsidiary of the National Bank of Greece, and acted as its CEO, managing its portfolio and executing transactions in Greece and the Balkans, until April 2003, when he resigned to pursue a career in politics.

 In January 2003, he was nominated by the World Economic Forum as a global leader of tomorrow.

+After completing his studies in the United States, Mitsotakis entered the international business environment during a period when globalization, financial integration and technological development were reshaping many advanced economies.
+His academic training combined political science, international relations and business administration, giving him exposure to both public policy analysis and private-sector management practices.